hfboyce/tableau_course/_sources/lessons/tableau1.md

 ### Connecting to MySQL Server

-The most occuring database server and the example we are going to show you here is MySQL.
+The most occurring database server and the example we are going to show you here is MySQL.

 Clicking ***MySQL*** for the first time results in the following popup.